hirosassa/ksnotify/README.md

 # ksnotify

-A CLI command to parse kustomize build result and notify it to GitLab
+A CLI command to parse `kubectl diff` result and notify it to GitLab

 ## Caution